 2016 NISN Fellow, Taos, NM

-My name is Marie Sweet Martinez is from Ohkay Owingeh Pueblo.
-I live in Taos Pueblo with my husband, Martin Martinez.
-I have four lovely children and five wonderful grandchildren.
-I have been in Education since 1981 when I got my first teaching position at Taos Day School.
-I have also received my Masters in Educational Leadership from New Mexico State University.
-I continue to teach at Taos Day School as the first Grade Teacher and I also teach Native Science at UNM-Taos in Taos, NM.
-This year will mark 36 years of my life in Education.
-I enjoy teaching children of all ages and will continue to do my best in helping all people with my work as an Educator, Teacher, Mother, Grandmother, and any other role that is assigned to me in my career and my life.
+Marie Sweet Martinez is from Ohkay Owingeh Pueblo.
+She lives in Taos Pueblo with her husband, Martin Martinez.
+She has four lovely children and five wonderful grandchildren.
+Marie has been in Education since 1981 when she received her first teaching position at Taos Day School.
+She also received a Masters in Educational Leadership from New Mexico State University.
+She continues to teach at Taos Day School as the first Grade Teacher and also teaches Native Science at UNM-Taos in Taos, NM.
+This year will mark 36 years of being involved in Education.
+She enjoys teaching children of all ages and will continue to do her best in helping all people with her work as an Educator, Teacher, Mother, Grandmother, and any other role that is assigned to her career and her life.

 2015 NISN Fellow, Acoma, NM